aragon/hack/docs/getting-started.md

 An arguably better way to fix the problem is to follow the steps outlined in this [stackoverflow answer.](https://stackoverflow.com/a/24404451)

+[i think this whole section needs to be exlained more simply...]

 ### Windows considerations

-You might need to run the shell with administrator rights when installing the aragonCLI, because our `go-ipfs` dependency will need to create a symlink to work correctly.
+You might need to run the shell with administrator rights when installing the aragonCLI, because our `go-ipfs` dependency will need to create a symlink to work correctly. [this needs to be explained better]

 If you have problems during the instalation of aragonCLI or any other dependencies.
 You probably need to install [windows-build-tools](https://www.npmjs.com/package/windows-build-tools) or similar package.

+Again, if you're having trouble fixing things, please reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help)

+### Note on Git

+You might need to have [Git](https://git-scm.com) installed. [a little startling for the reader... why might? i think we need to elaborate here...]

 ## Quick start

+To get up and running quickly, we’ll build our first DAO using some basic scaffolding -- remember a DAO is just a combination of Aragon Apps... [elaborate?]

-To create your first DAO run:
+To create our DAO run:

 ```sh
 npx create-aragon-app foo.aragonpm.eth
 cd foo
 npx aragon run
 ```

+Don't worry about understanding the first line right now.
+Really.
+We'll cover that in the [tutorial](https://hack.aragon.org/docs/tutorial.html) coming up.

+With respect to the third line, ```aragon run``` just sets up everything for us in the background so we can quickly live test our DAO.

-If you're unsure what the difference is between ```npx``` and ```npm```, we recommend you read through this [stackoverflow post.](https://stackoverflow.com/questions/50605219/difference-between-npx-and-npm) Don't worry if you don't completely understand what the rest of the first line is doing.
-We'll cover this in the [tutorial](https://hack.aragon.org/docs/tutorial.html) coming up.
+N.B.
+If you're unsure what the difference is between ```npx``` and ```npm```, we recommend you read through this [stackoverflow post.](https://stackoverflow.com/questions/50605219/difference-between-npx-and-npm)

-Congrats you have just created a DAO!
+If you've made it this dar congrats 🤗.
+You've just created your first DAO!

 It’s running on your local network and as soon as it's ready it will open in your browser at [localhost:3000](http://localhost:3000)!

+### Interacting with your first DAO

 ## Next steps